 Periodically, legislation is brought forward that attempts to weaken these restrictions or limit employer contributions.
 Often, bill sponsors are sincere in the belief that changing the law will help school districts resolve short-term budget shortfalls, attract more candidates, or address other immediate concerns.
 However, a long-term effect of such legislation is that it increases the system's unfunded liability, making it less likely that TRS can fulfill obligations to thousands of current and future retirees.

 To be sure, many of Montana's school districts face constant funding challenges.
 However, a strong pension plan should be viewed not as a costly burden but as a valuable tool to help recruit and retain qualified teachers and administrators.

 If you have questions about TRS or if you would like more information about promoting its value in your district, please email us at Ask TRS.
-Together, we can achieve the TRS mission: To promote long-term financial security for our members while maintaining the stability of the fund.
+Together, we can achieve the TRS mission: To promote long-term financial security for our members while proactively maintaining the stability of the system.

 Links and resources